Canadians are hoping for rate cuts

 A few good options to maximize rewards or cashback include:

-• BMO CashBack World Elite Mastercard: Get 10% cashback in your first three months of spending and 5% cashback on groceries after the promotional period.
+• BMO CashBack World Elite Mastercard: Get up to 10% cash back in your first 3 months and the $120 annual fee waived in the first anniversary* and 5% cashback on groceries after the promotional period.

 • RBC Cash Back Preferred World Elite Mastercard: Get unlimited cashback on your spending, plus complimentary Boingo Wifi account — a great option if you plan to travel this summer.
 There's an annual fee of $99 and new cardholders must earn a minimum of $80,000 per year to qualify for this card.
 Still on an earn rate of 1.5% a $20,000 purchase will get you $300 in cashback rewards.